You are here

 - Safe and reliable systems for managing test results, Scottish Patient Safety Programme.

-The effects can be serious lapses in patient care including delays to diagnosis and effective treatment.
+This can seriously affect patient care, including delays to diagnosis and effective treatment.

 What does a good approach to managing test results look like?